heartcombo/simple_form/README.md

 ## Installation

-Install the gem:

-`gem install simple_form`

 Add it to your Gemfile:

-`gem "simple_form"`
+`gem 'simple_form'`

+Run the following command to install it:

+`bundle install`

 Run the generator:

 `rails generate simple_form:install`

-Also, if you want to use the country select, you will need the *country_select* plugin, install with following command:
+Also, if you want to use the country select, you will need the [country_select gem](https://rubygems.org/gems/country_select), add it to your Gemfile:

-`rails plugin install git://github.com/rails/country_select.git`
+`gem 'country_select'`

 And you are ready to go.
 Since this branch aims Rails 3 support, if you want to use it with Rails 2.3 you should check this branch: